 That being said, I don’t get why the Indians should be removed from the ride.
 Sure, the song and some of their actions in the movie are something that most likely wouldn’t be done today.
 But in the ride, they are just sitting around.
 They aren’t doing anything offensive.
 The only possibly offensive thing about them is that they seem a bit like caricatures.
 But, really, couldn’t you say that for all of the humans in Disney cartoons?

-However, ITM reader Doug feels as though Tiger Lily’s scene isn’t that big of a deal in Disneyland’s version of Peter Pan’s Flight and so if this were to happen, he “wouldn’t lose any sleep over it”.
+However, ITM reader Doug feels Tiger Lily’s scene isn’t that big of a deal in Disneyland’s version of Peter Pan’s Flight, so if this were to happen, he “wouldn’t lose any sleep over it.”

 Tiger Lilly isn’t an important part of the ride’s story, at least in Anaheim, so if Disney wants to take her out of the ride I won’t lose any sleep over it.
 Past that hypothetical situation, anyone hyper concerned about portrayals of Native Americans are likely to be Disappointed by Disney.
 While cutting out the most questionable “Indian” parts of the film wouldn’t hurt it structurally, Disney isn’t going to do that or bury it in a vault like Song of the South.
 At most they will keep it off of broadcast and cable and won’t issue new home video releases; but they will keep it available on Disney+ with a disclaimer and accessable to adults only.